gudmar/BrickGameI/planning/ForTomorrow.md

 * Maze:
   - When game won, and enter pressed on pawn on, old pawn does not diappear

+All:
+  - Games switched with arrows appear in strange directon

 TO ADD NEW GAME:
 1) Create GameIntroCloasure, a class transforimng GameIntro that takes a background as constructor arg, to a class that returns GameIntro instnace but takes noting,